-Fashion Masochist: The New Afro: Rachel Baker
+Fashion Masochist: The New Afro

 With hairstyles reaching up and out, Rachel Baker gets bushy with it.

-BOSTON IS A straight-haired town.
+Boston is a straight-haired town.
 Ask any Hub stylist and he’ll tell you a classy blowout is our city’s style of choice.
 While L.A. or Miami natives often gravitate toward the edgy, Bostonians just want to look pretty.
 Here, cutting bangs is a drastic move.
 Hinting at your natural texture?
 Wild!

 Meanwhile, beyond Boston, things are getting kinkier.
 An African vibe is emerging in fashion, with tribal prints and crafts-y accessories.
 To match, hair is natural and free-spirited—sometimes extremely so.
 For his Louis Vuitton show, for example, Marc Jacobs topped each of his models with a monstrous red, brown, or blond Afro.